BayBreezy/ui-thing-cli/README.md

 npx ui-thing@latest init
 ```

 This command will install the dependencies and add the required configuration to your project.
+It will also add a `.prettierrc` file to your project.

 ### `add`